aredridel/recipes/Mains/Deep-Dish-Savory-Ricotta-Pie.md

 Shred 150g mozarella cheese.
 Sprinkle it on top.

-Bake uncovered for 30-40 minutes, until the ricotta is set & the mozarella is well browned.
+Bake uncovered for 30-40 minutes, until the ricotta is set & the mozarella is well browned, maybe even getting crispy at the edges where it meets any oil.

 Serve warm.
 Makes an excellent breakfast.